 When you hear the word “waste,” what is the first thing that comes to mind?
 Isn’t it the case with the goods we consume?
 For example, food, packaging, and products.
-Humans create waste from their bodies, just like hair, the natural hair, and not the synthetic hair extensions.
+Humans create waste from their bodies, just like natural hair and not synthetic hair extensions.

 While cutting or trimming hair is the simplest way to care for or style long or damaged hair, have you ever wondered what happens to all that hair?

-Suppose you’re one of the people who want to live sustainably and wish to manage waste efficiently or minimize waste, particularly hair waste, to minimize environmental impact.
+Suppose you want to live sustainably and wish to manage waste efficiently or minimize waste, particularly hair waste, to minimize environmental impact.

 In that case, this article will explore further into this subject.